 Jacqueline (Jackie) Gorton is the Vice President, Technology & Business Intelligence at Great Canadian Gaming Corporation.
 She has worked as a finance lead, a chief internal audit and risk management lead, and is now the head of the IT section at her current company.
 Her career has spanned multiple industries and sectors, from retail, wholesale and gaming to the municipal sector.
 Ms. Gorton is a Chartered Accountant and a Certified Internal Auditor.
 She obtained a Bachelor of Science degree and Masters of Business Administration degree at Simon Fraser University.

-Claire Wang is the Manager of Finance with Vancouver Economic Commission, an agency of the City of Vancouver that works to strengthen the City's economic future.
-Reporting to the CEO, Ms. Wang oversees all financial, accounting and corporate planning activities, risk management, HR, IT, and funding from private and public sources.
+Claire Wang is the Director of Finance and Operations, Burnaby Hospital Foundation, Fraser Health Authority.
+Ms. Wang oversees all financial, accounting and corporate planning activities, risk management, HR, IT, and funding from private and public sources.
 Previously, Ms. Wang worked for School District No. 45 for over a decade and was responsible for managing $9 million annual revenues and more than 600 foreign students.
 Ms. Wang recently retired from her 2-year term as Chair of Finance, Audit and Investment Committee and Treasurer with SFU Childcare Society.
 She helped the non-profit organization achieve a substantial improvement in financial reporting, budgeting, internal controls and strategic planning.
 Ms. Wang holds a Certified General Accountants designation, as well as a Master of Business Administration Degree from Queen's University and Bachelor of Business Administration degree (major in Accounting) from Simon Fraser University.